WrenSecurity/wrenidm/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-WIP-yellow)](https://github.com/WrenSecurity/Wrenidm)

 Documentation is still work in progress.
-Cookbook with few use cases will be ready in couple of weeks.
+A Cookbook with common use cases will be ready soon.

 ## Acknowledgments

+Large portions of the source code are based on the open-source projects previously released by:
 * Sun Microsystems
 * ForgeRock

+We'd like to thank them for supporting the idea of open-source software.

+## Disclaimer

+Please note that the acknowledged parties are not affiliated with this project.
+Their trade names, product names and trademarks should not be used to refer to the Wren Security products, as it might be considered an unfair commercial practice.

+Wren Security is open source and always will be.

 ## Bibliogprahy